cartalyst/stripe/usage/api/plans.md

 #### Delete a plan

+You can delete plans via the [plan management](https://dashboard.stripe.com/plans) page of the Stripe dashboard.
+However, deleting a plan does not affect any current subscribers to the plan; it merely means that new subscribers can't be added to that plan.
+You can also delete plans via the API.

 Key | Required | Type   | Default | Description
 --- | -------- | ------ | ------- | --------------------------------------------
 id  | true     | string | null    | The plan unique identifier.